lavendersprite/libretro_script/README.md

 It allows executing scripts that modify the behaviour of or extract information from a running instance.
 For example, a script might cause enemies to spawn in a particular NES game.

+Currently, the only front-end that supports libretro_script is ludo.
+However, it's extremely easy to add support to a front-end.
+See the [frontend section below](#Usage%C32in%C32a%C32frontend).

 ## Writing a script

 Scripts are just [lua](https://www.lua.org/) files.
 Lua syntax 5.4.3 is supported.
 How to load a script depends on the frontend.